Wimbledon Championships

 Tennis

-🎾 The hallowed turf of the All England Lawn Tennis Club is the place to be for the 2024 Wimbledon Championships, a jewel in the crown of the sporting summer.
-See below for the latest ticket information.
+🎾 The hallowed turf of the All England Lawn Tennis Club is the place to be for the 2025 Wimbledon Championships, a jewel in the crown of the sporting summer.

 14 days of world-class tennis await at this famous tournament that has taken place since the 1880s.
 The Wimbledon Championships is the oldest of the four Grand Slams, the others being the Australian Open, the French Open and the US Open.

-The 2024 championships take place from Monday 1 July to Sunday 14 July on the iconic grass courts in south-west London.
-Champions will be crowned on the weekend of 13/14 July, making tennis history and following in the footsteps of finest players in the history of the game.
+The 2024 championships take place from Monday 30 June to Sunday 13 July on the iconic grass courts in south-west London.
+Champions will be crowned on the weekend of 12/13 July.
+They will follow in the footsteps of finest players in the history of the game.

 Read on for our ‘Ones to Watch’ and how to get 🎟️ on the day tickets to see the action.